-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") on a going concern basis.
-Under the going concern assumption, a company is viewed as being able to continue its operations in the foreseeable future and realize its assets and discharge its liabilities in the normal course of operations.
+These condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") on a going concern basis.
+Under the going concern assumption, a company is viewed as being able to continue its operations in the foreseeable future and realize its assets and discharge its liabilities in the normal course of

-Although these financial statements have been prepared on a going concern basis, certain facts and circumstances raise doubts as to this assumption.
+Although these condensed interim financial statements have been prepared on a going concern basis, certain facts and circumstances raise doubts as to this assumption.
 The Company incurred major operating losses in the past.
-Its current liquidities may be insufficient to meet its obligations as the Company's current liabilities exceed its current assets by \$593,717 as at August 31, 2023 (\$806,663 as at August 31, 2022).
+Its current liquidities may be insufficient to meet its obligations as the Company's current liabilities exceed its current assets by \$580,388 as at November 30, 2023 (\$593,717 as at August 31, 2023).

-The cash flow shortfall was covered during the year ended August 31, 2022, by the support of suppliers, creditors and government authorities who have tolerated late payments.
+The cash flow shortfall was covered during the year ended August 31, 2023, by the support of suppliers, creditors and government authorities who have tolerated late payments.
 In previous years, these shortfalls were covered by loans from directors, shareholders, an individual related to an important insider shareholder, a company under common control and other and by the issuance of debentures.
 However, in November 2018, the Company entered into a settlement with the majority of debenture holders by converting debentures into share capital.
 This settlement has reduced the financial expenses of the Company.
 Also because of the results of the fiscal year ended August 31, 2022 the Company was able to repay the debentures.
 These situations indicate the existence of material uncertainties that may cast significant doubt about the Company ability to pursue its activities.

 The Company has focused on developing strong channel partner alliances in United States, in Canada and in France while improving versions of its SmartGuide® software.
-Deferred revenues totaling \$228,144 as at August 31, 2023 (\$270,548 as at August 31, 2022) will be recognised in revenues in the coming years.
+Deferred revenues totaling \$206,204 as at November 30, 2023 (\$228,144 as at August 31, 2023) will be recognised in revenues in the coming years.

 The Company's continued operations depend on management's ability to successfully implement its business plan, under which it expects to be able to increase its operating revenues from existing products and have agreements and partnerships with third parties.
 There is no assurance that these measures implemented by management will provide results.
-These financial statements do not include any adjustments that would be required if the Company was unable to continue operating.
-Should the Company be required to realize the value of its assets and settle its obligations in other than the ordinary course of business, the net realizable value of its assets may be materially less than the amounts shown in the financial statements.
+These condensed interim financial statements do not include any adjustments that would be required if the Company was unable to continue operating.
+Should the Company be required to realize the value of its assets and settle its obligations in other than the ordinary course of business, the net realizable value of its assets may be materially less than the amounts shown in the condensed interim financial statements.
 These adjustements could be material.